JupyterPhysSciLab/JupyterPiDAQ/docs/User_Guide.md

 ![DAQ Menu](DAQmenu.png)

 **Figure 1**: The menu created once the data acquisition software is initialized.
-Currently unavailable in Jupyter Lab.
+Currently NOT available in Jupyter Lab.

 The menu options insert jupyter widget based GUIs for starting a run, displaying the data as tables or plots, composing an expression to calculate